iamsajithsasi/oops-refresher/readme.md

   // disable someComplexFn from accessing Ex: circleAbs.someComplexFn();
   let someComplexFn = function (that) {
-    // this is undefine and no longer accessible here console.log("some complex fn ", that.radius);
+    // this is undefined in this scope and no longer accessible here console.log("some complex fn ", that.radius);
   };
   this.draw = function () {